flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201123-astrazenecavaccine/index.md

 * **ABOUT THE ASTRAZENECA TRIALS:** The trials involve over 23,000 participants in the UK and Brazil.
 The vaccine was developed by the University of Oxford and AstraZeneca using a weakened version of the common cold virus.
   * AstraZeneca says its vaccine is at least 62% effective (when given as a half dose followed by a full dose one month later) and up to 90% effective (when given as two full doses one month apart).
 * **FYI:** Unlike the other vaccines, the AstraZeneca vaccine does not need to be stored at ultra-cool temperatures, and it’s expected to be [less expensive](https://apnews.com/article/astrazeneca-vaccine-third-cheaper-oxford-c99d26eb2946f6fde45a1edc002ff028) than those from Pfizer and Moderna.
-* **BIG PICTURE:** Health and Human Services Secretary Alex Azar said last week that he expects the U.S. will have [40 million](https://www.c-span.org/video/?c4924104/40-million-covid-19-vaccine-doses-end-year-secretary-azar) doses of vaccines available for high-risk and vulnerable populations, such as frontline workers, by the end of the year.of vaccines available for high-risk and vulnerable populations, such as frontline workers, by the end of the year.
+* **BIG PICTURE:** Health and Human Services Secretary Alex Azar said last week that he expects the U.S. will have [40 million](https://www.c-span.org/video/?c4924104/40-million-covid-19-vaccine-doses-end-year-secretary-azar) doses of vaccines available for high-risk and vulnerable populations, such as frontline workers, by the end of the year.